 If you’re new to earning miles and points with credit cards, this won’t be a top priority.
 Because of the Chase 5/24 rule, starting with cards that earn Ultimate Rewards points is clearly a better choice — there are also other restricted cards that earn United MileagePlus miles, Southwest Rapid Rewards points, Marriott Rewards points, etc.

-If you’ve already hit 5/24 and are looking for a simple card that earns fixed-value points for cheap cash fares — mostly likely in economy, then you might want to give the Wells Fargo Propel Amex a look.
-The sign-up bonus and 3X bonus categories are a useful combo and the cell phone protection is an uncommon credit card perk.
+If you’ve already hit 5/24 and are looking for a simple card that earns fixed-value points for cheap cash fares — mostly likely in economy, then you might want to give the Wells Fargo Propel Amex (Read More) a look.
+The welcome bonus and 3X bonus categories are a useful combo and the cell phone protection is an uncommon credit card perk.
+No foreign transaction fees is great, but most of us probably already have that covered.

 Other options that earn fixed-value points

 Now, the Propel Amex isn’t the most simple option for earning fixed-value points as it has bonus categories and many purchases that fall outside of those categories will only earn 1X.
-If you’d prefer to just earn 2X on all purchases with a fixed-value points program then you might consider the Venture® from Capital One® or the Barclaycard Arrival® Plus World Elite Mastercard® (see terms).
+If you’d prefer to just earn 2X on all purchases with a fixed-value points program then you might consider the Capital One® Venture® Rewards Credit Card.

 Both Venture miles and Arrival miles can be for travel expenses after the fact at 1 cent per mile.
 The Venture Card is a bit easier to use in that the miles can be redeemed for travel purchases of any amount while you will need to make a travel purchase of at least $100 if you want to redeem Arrival miles.